-A popular narrative claims that millions of evangelicals first entered the political world after the nation made abortion legal.
-Randall Balmer, however, makes it quite clear that the issue that actually aroused them was the same one that had motivated their southern ancestors to sacrifice themselves by the hundreds in the Civil War: race.
+Some have claimed that southern evangelicals first entered the political world after the nation made abortion legal.
+Randall Balmer, however, shows that the issue that actually aroused them was the same one that had motivated their ancestors to sacrifice themselves by the hundreds in the Civil War: race.
 Then, and for a hundred years, the issue was “race mixing.”
-For the next fifty years it would be the issue of desegregation.
+For the next fifty years it was and has continued to be the issue of desegregation allegedly mandated by liberals.

 This is what a demythologized world looks like.
-Our politics and our religion are so utterly corrupted that millions of under-educated people are supporting billionaire con-men because they offer a refuge in othering; and millions of other, well-educated liberals are taking refuge in another narrative that offers a different kind of refuge: denial.
+Our politics and our religion are so utterly corrupted that millions of under-educated people continue to support billionaire con-men who are fleecing them blind but offering a refuge in othering, while millions of other, well-educated people take refuge in another narrative, “Russiagate”, that offers a different kind of refuge: denial.

 My articles on Race in General: